2018 All State Middle Level Barbershop Chorus

 • No; Lied Center policy dictates that no photos or video may be taken in the performance area.

-• You can purchase a video of the performance through a selected NMEA vendor before or after the program.
+• You can purchase a video of the performance through a selected NMEA vendor before or after the program (see form, below).

-• Photos of the event can be purchased through Anderson Photography before or after the program or online.
+• Photos of the event can be purchased before or after the program (see form, below).

 What happens if there is a snowstorm or my student becomes ill?